 “How long have I been here?”

-I look on the table beside the bed and there sits a steaming pot of his mixture.
+A steaming pot of his mixture sits on the table beside the bed.
 I sniff it cautiously.
 Surprisingly, it doesn’t have the stench so typical for medicinal preparations, instead smelling slightly floral but also oddly pungent.